robjwells/robjwells.github.io/posts/2018/05/2018-05-03-tube-analysis-2.md

 ### Weekly totals

-For a start, let’s try to remake the first plot from [my previous post](/2016/09/two-years-on-the-tube/), a plot of weekly spending with a moving average.
-Looking back at that plot, it’s not tremendously helpful, but it’s a starting point.
-(In addition, while that plot is labelled as showing a six-week average, the code computes [an eight-week average](https://github.com/robjwells/primaryunit/blob/master/posts/2016/09/analyse_journey_history.py#L168), and a quick count of the points on the plot confirms it.)
+For a start, let’s try to remake the first plot from [my previous post](/2016/09/two-years-on-the-tube/), of weekly spending with a moving average.

+Looking back, it’s not tremendously helpful, but it’s a starting point.
+(In addition, while that plot is labelled as showing a six-week average, the code computes [an eight-week average](https://github.com/robjwells/primaryunit/blob/master/posts/2016/09/analyse_journey_history.py#L168), and a quick count of the points preceding the average line confirms it.)

-First, though, a problem with the data: they record journeys made, not the absence of any journeys (obviously).
+But there’s a problem with the data: they record journeys made, not the absence of any journeys (obviously).
 If we’re to accurately plot weekly spending, we need to include weeks where no journeys were made and no money spent.

 First, let’s make a data frame containing every [ISO week](https://en.wikipedia.org/wiki/ISO_week_date) from the earliest journey in our data to the most recent.